Junaid-Hussain/MB-200-Dynamics365CustomerEngagementCore-/Instructions/Labs/LAB[MB-200]_M02L02_Creating_Entities_Fields.md

 9. Click **Add Action**.

 10. Enter *DIFFINDAYS(NOW(), crXXX_enddate)* and click on the checkmark.
-Note that crXXX is environment dependent and your prefix will be different.
-To find your environment specific prefix, type **cr** and wait for the field to auto filter to the correct prefix.
+Note that crXXX is environment dependent and the name of your environment will be different.
+To find your environment-specific designation, type **cr** and wait for the field to auto filter to your environment.

-11. Click the check box to **Save Your Changes**.
+11. Click the check box.

 12. Click **Save and Close**.

 13. Click **Done**.

-Exercise 3 – Create the Knowledge Question Entity
+Exercise 2 – Create the Knowledge Question Entity
 -------------------------------------------------

 In this exercise, you will be creating the Knowledge Question entity and its